CasesAboutResumeTelegramLinkedInEmail

 Degen Mode

-More filters for search results, displayed directly on the page: One-click buy amount setup, key token metric.
+More filters for search results, displayed directly on the page: One-click buy amount setup, trading presets setup, key token metric.
 Customizable token info display: Volume / Price / Liquidity.

 A widget with three buying modes: Instant — for quick one-click buy.
 Market / Limit with Take Profit and Stop Loss options